SuperOffice/SDK-Doc/Web.Application/Developer's Guide/Customizing CRM.web/Page Configuration/Configuration Files/Configuration Files.md

 ## Conclusion

-This page introduced the folders of the web application that are used when building customizations or integration with SuperOffice CRM Web.
+This page introduced web application folders used when building customizations or integration with SuperOffice CRM Web.
 It also introduced configuration files, briefly describing system configuration files and, in more detail, UI page configuration files.

 1. autolist